Graduate Fellowship Application Instructions

 Relevant information on education, experience, GRE test scores, and academic activities.

-Along with these materials, we require a minimum of three and maximum of four reference letters to be separately submitted by your references.
+Three or four reference letters are to be separately submitted by your references.
+Your references will be contacted at the email addresses you submit in this online application with instructions on how to submit their letters.
 Reference letters are required from your PhD advisor and the chair of your home department.
 The additional letters can be from anyone who can address your capabilities and ability to carry out the proposed research program and the potential impact you will have in your career.
-Your references will receive an official request for their letters by email once your application has been uploaded.
 Reference letters must be submitted by your references by midnight Pacific Time on Feb.
-10, 2016.
+9, 2017.
 You should approach your references early to let them know to expect the official request.
 The contents of that request are shown in the FAQ section.

 Once all of the materials have been completed and uploaded, you will receive an email from the Blue Waters Fellowship office acknowledging the completed application package.